 Facilitates a common understanding of the process used for calculating the proportional cost shares in the EADRA.

-EADRA Guidance Document – Interpretation of Compensation and Cost Sharing in the Emergency Animal Disease Response Agreement
+EADRA Guidance Document – Cost Shared Compensation under the Emergency Animal Disease Response Agreement (EADRA)

 EADRA Guidance Document – Appointment of industry personnel in an EAD response